morinlab/lymphopedia/HIST1H2AC.md

 # HIST1H2AC
 This gene encodes the H2A protein, one of the core proteins comprising nucleosomes.
+Although relatively common in DLBCL, little is known about the function of these mutations.

 ## Relevance tier by entity